ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 - Added new transaction types **to be enabled in a future release**
   - `RemoveSubnetValidatorTx`
     - Can be included into `BlueberryStandardBlock`s
-    - Allows a subnet owner to remove a validator from their subnet
+    - Allows a Subnet owner to remove a validator from their Subnet
   - `TransformSubnetTx`
     - Can be included into `BlueberryStandardBlock`s
-    - Allows a subnet owner to convert their subnet into a permissionless subnet
+    - Allows a Subnet owner to convert their Subnet into a permissionless Subnet
   - `AddPermissionlessValidatorTx`
     - Can be included into `BlueberryStandardBlock`s
-    - Adds a new validator to the requested permissionless subnet
+    - Adds a new validator to the requested permissionless Subnet
   - `AddPermissionlessDelegatorTx`
     - Can be included into `BlueberryStandardBlock`s
-    - Adds a new delegator to the requested permissionless validator on the requested subnet
+    - Adds a new delegator to the requested permissionless validator on the requested Subnet

 **PlatformVM Block Building**